← Thought Leadership

 Important entity (NIS2)

 An in-scope entity in one of NIS2’s other listed sectors (Annex II), or an Annex I entity that does not reach the essential-entity threshold.
-Important entities face reactive, ex-post supervision — regulators act when there is evidence of non-compliance — but must meet the same core security measures.
+Important entities face reactive, ex-post supervision, where regulators act when there is evidence of non-compliance.
+They must meet the same core security measures.

-Both categories carry the same core risk-management and reporting requirements.
-The distinction is supervisory intensity: essential entities are watched proactively; important entities are held to account after the fact.
-Higher maximum fines apply to essential entities.
+Both categories carry the same core risk-management and reporting duties.
+What changes between them is supervisory intensity: essential entities are watched proactively, important entities are held to account after the fact.
+The fine ceilings also split by tier, and we set them out in what non-compliance costs, below.

 What NIS2 requires